But as I say, you give yourself up to competition ? :-DDD

 We then Apache (remember that the transfer we did it as root, which owns the folder) the control of the folder by changing the owner miojoomla and the group.

-cat / etc / group
+verify with cat / etc / group

 that there is www-data, ie the user special, with its group, which makes Apache to write in / var / www /.